 The agreement can be written or verbal, but it is better to have the agreement in writing.

-Rental agreements are a contract between you and the rental provider.
+Rental agreements are a contract between you and the rental provider (landlord).
 They state:

 You must use the ‘prescribed form’ when entering into a written rental agreement.
 A prescribed form is defined by Victorian rental law.
-We recommend using .
+We recommend using our official form.

-For fixed-term agreements of five years or less, we recommend using our official form, Form 1 (Word, 731KB).
+For fixed-term agreements of five years or less, we recommend using our official form Form 1.

-For fixed-term agreements longer than 5 years, we recommend using our official form, Form 2 (Word, 641KB).
+For fixed-term agreements longer than five years, we recommend using our official form Form 2.

 The renter or rental provider can add conditions or rules to the rental agreement, as long as they comply with the Residential Tenancies Act.

 For example, a rental provider might include a rule about no smoking inside the property.
 Or, a renter might ask to include a rule that says all gas appliances must be serviced every two years.